tywil04/PasswordServer/README.md

 - `gorm` which is an awesome database orm, this project is using sqlite3 however gorm supports many more databases.
 - `github.com/google/uuid` which allows me to use UUID's.
 I use uuid's as the id's for my database.
 - `golang.org/x/crypto` which is only used so I can use the pbkdf2 key derivation function.
+- `github.com/joho/godotenv` which loads environment variables that the application can read/write.

 # Building
 Building a go application is very simple.
 The server compiles into a single executable that embeds everything in src/public/* and src/frontend/html/*